andrewburgess/SparklesTasks/README.md

 ### Tasks

-I implemented two tasks, one pretty basic and one a bit more complex.

-The first is `movedir` which I implemented due to a bug in the core NAnt tasks when moving directories (https://github.com/nant/nant/issues/11).
+`movedir` was implemented due to a bug in the core NAnt tasks when moving directories (https://github.com/nant/nant/issues/11).
 It takes two parameters, `from` and `to` which are pretty self explanatory.

 Example

 	<movedir from="/path/of/original/directory" to="/path/of/new/directory" />

-The second task I implemented is `restore-db` which will restore a database backup to a SQL Server instance
+`restore-db` uses a database backup (.bak) to restore it to a SQL Server instance

 * `replace` - *Boolean* - Set true to overwrite an existing database on the server with the backup
 * `db-name` - *String*, **Required** - Name of the database to restore to